timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 I start with a simple list and add requirements one by one: local search, filters, empty state, remote loading, and pagination.
 The point is not the screen itself, but how each requirement changes the relationship between UI elements, state, and asynchronous work.

 You can read the post without opening the code, but the companion [`ui-architecture-study` repository](https://github.com/timurgilfanov/ui-architecture-study) follows the same main sequence.
 If you want to inspect code while reading, open the numbered `examples/` folders.
 The repository README contains the folder-by-folder map, runnable sample app instructions, and test commands.
+One simplification is intentional: the companion code for Stage 3 and Stage 4 keeps the catalog shape but drops filters to isolate async search and pagination coordination.

 I also include a side note about feedback loops.
 It uses a smaller category-navigation example because filter visibility itself does not create a bidirectional interaction.
 These feedback-loop examples live under `examples/side-notes/`; the repository also includes a classic Android Views/listener-binding version of the same problem.